 The Lear Jet was a technological advance and a research tool that was significantly involved in the creation of business jet aviation.
 Gates Learjet produced the Learjet line until 1987 and Bombardier acquired it in 1990.

-The Museum's Lear Jet registration number N802L, is the second aircraft of this type built, and the first of the production model 23s.
+The Museum's Lear Jet registration number N802L, is the second prototype Model 23.
 The factory retained it for continued testing and modification analysis until June 15, 1966, when, during testing of an experimental control-system modification, the aircraft encountered severe vibrations.
 This damaged the airframe and it was retired from flying status on June 17, 1966, after a total of 1,127 flying hours during 864 flights.
 Although the flying life of this aircraft came to an end, N802L continued to perform as a full-scale wind-tunnel model with the National Aeronautics and Space Administration.
 Following this, the aircraft was returned to the factory at Wichita, Kansas, for restoration.
 Gates Learjet Corporation donated the aircraft to the Museum on October 11, 1977.